Chitrangada Singh: Career expansion and success (2021-present)

 In 2021, Singh played Mary, an assassin's wife opposite Abhishek Bachchan in Diya Annapurna Ghosh's Bob Biswas.
 Anuj Kumar of The Hindu published, "Chitrangada gets a solid part as the ravishing wife of Bob.
 Though she doesn’t always succeed in shedding the uber-chic baggage, but her Mary shines among the wimpy men around her."
 In 2022, Singh expanded to OTT with the anthology series Modern Love Mumbai, playing Latika, an aspiring novelist opposite Arshad Warsi.

 In 2023, Singh played Rukmani, a royal queen alongside Vikrant Massey in Gaslight.
 Saibal Chatterjee stated, "Chitrangada plays a woman whose allure lies in her ability to mask her desires and secrets behind a benign facade.
 She pulls it off for the most part."
 Following this, Singh appeared as Kadambari, in a cameo appearance in Khel Khel Mein.

 In her first release of 2025, Singh played the leader of opposition in the series Khakee: The Bengal Chapter.
 Sugandha Rawal of Hindustan Times took note of her "commanding performance", while several reviews criticised her faltered character.
 She then played a businesswoman opposite Jackie Shroff in Housefull 5.
 The film was released in two versions, titled Housefull 5A and Housefull 5B, each featuring a different climax and murderer.
 Devesh Sharma stated that she adds to the "glamour quotient", but has nothing to do in the film.
+In late 2025, Singh appeared opposite Salman Khan in the Hindi-language war drama film Maatrubhumi: May War Rest In Peace, directed by Apoorva Lakhia.
+The film is produced by Salman Khan Films and is scheduled for theatrical release in April 2026.